DevoInc/python-mlmodelmanager-client/_sources/user_guide/client-object.rst.txt

 authentication method.

-In this example we don't tell the client to use any :ref:`downloader <Downloaders>` via the constructor keyword `downloader`.
-In that case a
+In this example we don't tell the client to use any :ref:`downloader <user_guide/downloaders:Downloaders>` via the constructor keyword `downloader`.
+In that case a :class:`FileSystemDownloader <devo_ml.modelmanager.downloader.FileSystemDownloader>` will be used as a fallback downloader with the current directory as path.
-:class:`FileSystemDownloader <devo_ml.modelmanager.downloader.FileSystemDownloader>`
-will be used as a fallback downloader with the current directory as path.
-Neither you don't need to worry about downloaders right now because most of the time the default downloader is fine, but you could create a client with your customize downloader.
+Neither you don't need to worry about downloaders right now because most of the time the default downloader is fine, but you could create a client with your custom downloader.

 .. code-block::